Rhode Island Latino Arts promotes, encourages and preserves the art, history, heritage and cultures of Latinos in Rhode Island.

 To better understand the community we serve, RILA staff has gathered informal, non-scientific feedback from Rhode Islanders who identify with Latin American or Caribbean heritage.
 Our findings show that the terms Latino and Latinx are generally unpopular, with many individuals unfamiliar with or confused by the term Latiné.
 What we found is that among second-generation Latino-Americans, the terms Hispanic and Latino/Latina are more widely accepted.
 Overall, the highest percentage of second-generation Rhode Islanders prefer identifying by their national origin—such as Dominican-American, Guatemalan-American, Colombian-American, and so on.

 Pew Hispanic Report supports these insights, noting that critics of Latinx see it as an imposition from English speakers that disrupts Hispanic or Latino cultural norms.
-Some opponents also argue that it doesn’t follow Spanish language rules and can be challenging to pronounce and use.
+Some Latinos we spoke to also argue that it doesn’t follow Spanish language rules and can be challenging to pronounce and use.

 After thoughtful discussions, RILA’s staff and board have decided to prioritize the use of